ibm-messaging/mq-ansible-yaml-commands/ibm/mq_ansible_yaml_commands_collection/README.md

 ```
 ansible-galaxy collection install ibm-mq_ansible_yaml_commands_collection-1.0.0.tar.gz --force
 ```
 As described above, users will need to perform some customization before the playbooks can be run.
-Users can navigate to the respective directories to customize necessary files.
-For example, the **cmds_files**, the **playbooks**, the **inventories/localhost.ini** file and the **defaults/main.yml** file.
+Users can navigate to the respective directories that were just installed, to customize necessary files.

 Once the necessary customization has been performed, users can run the playbooks issuing the following command from any directory:
 ```
 ansible-playbook ibm.mq_ansible_yaml_commands_collection.<playbook_name>
 ```
 Replace **<playbook_name>** with the name of the playbook to be run.
 For example, to run the Cluster Queue Manager commands sample playbook **run_mq_clus_qmgr_yaml_cmds**, issue the following command:
 ```
 ansible-playbook ibm.mq_ansible_yaml_commands_collection.run_mq_clus_qmgr_yaml_cmds